anuragparida/BassaExtension/README.md

 2. Jakub Mularski
 3. Anurag Parida

---> Special thanks to Gaurav Pandey for the Bassa's new Logo ;)
+--> Special thanks to Gaurav Pandey for an amazing Bassa-mobile's new Logo ;)